Henry Jackson Society

 The Henry Jackson Society (HJS) is a trans-Atlantic foreign policy and national security think tank, based in the United Kingdom.
 While describing itself as non-partisan, its outlook has been described variously as right-wing, neoliberal, and neoconservative.
+The Society is named after 20th century U.S. Senator and Democrat, Henry M. Jackson.

 The Society identifies itself with a "forward strategy" to spread democracy and liberal values globally.
-It is currently focused primarily on supporting global democracy in the face of threats from China and Russia.
+It is currently focused primarily on supporting global democracy in the face of threats from the People's Republic of China and Russia.
 The Society is also known for its reports related to Islamic and far-right extremism.
-The Society is named after the US Senator and leading Democrat, Henry M. Jackson.
-American political journalist, Michael Allen, described the society as "a non-partisan group that convenes transatlantic center-left, center-right and independent figures committed to Jackson's legacy of 'democratic geopolitics.'"